 You guys!
-This recipe earned me the highest of all cooking honors: my husband took one bite and said “Holy crap!”
+This gluten-free vegan recipe earned me the highest of all cooking honors: my husband took one bite and said “Holy crap!”

 Now, Andrew enjoys my cooking and compliments me on it regularly, but it really takes something special to earn profanity.
 And this pizza was something special.
 It’s a good thing I have a blog I like to make new recipes for, because if I didn’t I’d probably be eating this pizza every night for the next week or two.

 Vegan pizza is one of those elusive goals – it’s so hard to get it just right.
 With the commercial fake cheeses you can get close, but personally I notice a slightly off taste, and I don’t really like to eat fake cheese.
 With other replacements (no cheese, mashed beans, etc.) there’s a nice pizza-esque quality but you’re not fooling anyone into thinking they are eating real pizza.

 I’m not saying this is the perfect pizza either, but in my opinion it’s the closest I’ve had.
 I made a lot of homemade pizza before I was vegan, and this is actually the best one I’ve ever made, cheese or not.
 It’s even gluten free, so that old argument kids like to make about pizza being health food (“It’s got all the food groups, mom!”) is getting closer to being reality.